kolov/where2fly2/README.md

 # Where can I go

 Web application showing flight ticket prices for multiple destinatons at the same time.
+See http://where2fly2.com

 The application has limited access to flight data.
 It uses the following sources:
 *  Transavia flight data exposed by open API - updated daily.
 * Google QPX Flight data - queries are limited to the free quota of 50 requests peer day, so the shown prices are not always up to date.

+Unfortunaltely, this date is not enough for a good search.

 ## Build and run